 Qatar offshore rig catches fire, 6 workers injured

-The statement did not say when the fire started, where the rig was or how much it cost to repair it.
+The statement did not say when the fire started or where the rig was.
 Phone numbers listed for the company and its affiliate rang unanswered Monday afternoon and officials did not immediately respond to email queries about the fire.
-The state-run Qatar News Agency reported the blaze Tuesday night, without offering any additional details.

 GIS is partly owned by state-run Qatar Petroleum, which oversees oil and gas exploration in the small OPEC nation.
 A July 2015 accident saw another GIS rig suffer a "punch-through incident" and partly collapse.